Elliptic Genus of E-strings: E-string elliptic genera from 2d gauge theories

-by dividing the order of the `Weyl group,' as defined around (\ref{weyl}).
+dividing each $Z_{2(a)}$ by the order of the `Weyl group,' given by (\ref{weyl}).

 Recently, \cite{Haghighat:2014pva} obtained the 2 E-string elliptic genus.
-This was done by constraining its form with its modularity, the `domain wall' ansatz of \cite{Haghighat:2013gba}, and a few low orders in the genus expansion known from the topological string calculus.
+This was done by constraining its form with its modularity, the `domain wall' ansatz of \cite{Haghighat:2013gba}, and a few low order coefficients in the genus expansion known from the topological string calculus.
 The result of \cite{Haghighat:2014pva} is given by

 where $E_4(\tau)$, $E_6(\tau)$ are the Eisenstein series, summarized in appendix A,

 and $A_1(m_l)$, $A_2(m_l)$, $B_2(m_l)$ are three of the nine Jacobi forms which are invariant under the Weyl group of $E_8$.
 See, for instance, the appendix of \cite{Huang:2013yta} for the full list. $A_1$ is simply the $E_8$ theta function $A_1=\Theta(m_l,\tau)$, and